When are you launching?

-What does it mean that UPSIDE meat is slaughter free?
+What does it mean that UPSIDE meat aims to be slaughter free?

-We're committed to completely detaching our production process from animal slaughter.
+UPSIDE Foods is growing meat directly from animal cells without the need to raise and slaughter billions of animals.
 We have already developed processes that do not require FBS, and we are working to phase out the use of all animal components altogether.
 We aim to bring animal component-free products to market as soon as possible.

 How much does it cost to produce UPSIDE meat?

 Our focus right now is on making technical advances that will allow us to produce our meat at a lower cost and at a greater scale, safely and reliably.
 We have reduced our production costs dramatically in the last couple of years and expect the cost to continue to drop significantly as we scale up production.
 Ultimately, our goal is to make cell-cultured meat at a cost comparable to – and eventually lower than - conventional meat.

 We’ve already debuted the world’s first cell-cultured beef meatball, chicken, and duck and are also working on other meat types.
 We have developed our production method to be flexible across many types of animals.

 At this time, we’re focused not just on money coming in but also on carefully selecting partnerships that will advance the work we do.
 Even though we aren’t able to accept monetary investments from the public, this doesn’t mean that you can't support UPSIDE!
 We need your voice on social media and out in the world as a champion of the future of meat with UPSIDEs for us all!
 We’re hard at work making your favorite food a force for good - and we are so appreciative of your support on this journey!